theheraldproject/herald-for-cpp/README.md

 as structs.

 Any Interfaces from Java and Swift have been implemented as pure virtual base classes.
-These shall always be referred to via std::shared_ptr wrappers to prevent memory leaks.

-The API has been implemented using the PIMPL idiom throughout to hide internal members and implementation details even when the classes appear trivial.
-This is to ensure binary ABI compatibility in future, which is very useful in compiled c++ code for long lived code bases that depend upon Herald so they don't require a recompile.
+The code base is being heavily refactored to use references only and avoid using any pointers, including smart pointers.
+This allows us to be able to predict and restrict memory use at compile time, and provide for maximum memory safety.

-This code base implements Bluetooth Low Energy (BLe) and BLe Mesh implementations on native Windows and Zephyr/nRF Connect as standard.
+This code base implements Bluetooth Low Energy (BLe) implementations on Zephyr/nRF Connect as standard.

 ## What isn't implemented